axibase/axibase-charts/syntax/udf.md

 endscript
 ```

 Use custom window function in any field that supports functions by referencing.
-Access the function by name, for example, the `value` field or the `format` field.
+Access the function by name, for example, in the `value` field or the `format` field.

 ```ls
 value = return checkRange(value);